-If you are in the home improvement services business, you have to be ready to capitalize on an influx of inquiries and be able to adapt to rapidly changing customer needs.
-Here are a few tips to help you respond during this busy season.
+As the home services business continues to rebound and grow throughout 2021, you have to be ready to capitalize on an influx of inquiries and be able to adapt rapidly changing customer needs.
+Here are a few tips to help you respond during what’s shaping up to be a busy year.

 You Have to Pick Up the Phone When Customers Call